sparkflows/sparkflows-docs/docs/user-guide/data-quality/index.rst

 The Output of this node would produce the following results:

 * If the expectation is met (i.e. the given percentage of data has NULL values), then the processor would return value of the ``success`` column as **True**.
 * If the expectation is not met (i.e. the given percentage of data does not have any NULL values), then the processor would return the value of the ``success`` column as **False**.
-In this case, the false count and percentage would also be displayed in the result.

 .. figure:: ../../_assets/user-guide/data-quality/expect-null-output01.png
    :alt: data-quality-userguide
-   :width: 75%
+   :width: 80%